 When you have acne, you want it gone from your face ASAP.
 But it’s best to take a slow and steady approach.
 If you’re using a salicylic acid or benzoyl peroxide spot treatment, you may experience some immediate pimple shrinkage, but it can take up to three months for truly clearer skin.

 Ready to up your skincare game?
-Try the SLMD Acne System – Starter Kit which features a cleanser, acne lotion, clarifying treatment, and moisturizer.
+Try the SLMD Acne System – 30 Day Kit which features a salicylic acid cleanser, BP lotion, retinol serum, and a facial moisturizer.
 The products contain powerful ingredients that fight acne, like benzoyl peroxide.
 The starter kit offers enough of each product to last a month, so stay committed for the full 30 days until you see results.
-Then, move onto the SLMD Acne System – Standard Kit for a 60-day supply of the four products.
+Then, move onto the SLMD Acne System – 60 Day Kit for a longer supply of the four products.
 Remember: Sticking with skin care products for a certain amount of time is key for getting—and maintaining—beautiful, clear, glowing skin.